jesseopdenbrouw/riscv-rv32/rtl/README.md

 A S-record file can be uploaded by the `upload` program.
-If `upload` contacts the bootloader within the 5 second delay, the S-record file is transmitted to the processorr and the instructions are placed in the ROM (or RAM).
+If `upload` contacts the bootloader within the 5 second delay, the S-record file is transmitted to the processor and the instructions are placed in the ROM (or RAM).
 Make sure that NO terminal connection (e.g. Putty) is active.

+The registers may be optionally placed in FPGA flip-flips.
-This version includes a registers-in-RAM option.
-The clock frequency will be lower that 80 MHz, but saves about 1000 ALM flip-flops.
+This will speed up the design a little bit but also uses about 1000 extra flip-flops.

 ## Status